Link-Genetic-GmbH/lid/draft/draft-linkgenetic-lid-uri-00.md

 # Interoperability

-The `lid` scheme is designed to interoperate with existing Web infrastructure (HTTP, DNS, CDNs, archives).
+The `linkid` scheme is designed to interoperate with existing Web infrastructure (HTTP, DNS, CDNs, archives).
 It can coexist with DOI, Handle, and ARK identifiers by cross-referencing or embedding them as alternate resolution records.